-We Do Not Pay Cash Dividends.
+WE DO NOT PAY CASH DIVIDENDS.
 We have never paid cash dividends on our common stock and do not anticipate paying any cash dividends on either class of our common stock in the foreseeable future.

-We May Be Subject to Additional Risks.
-The risks and uncertainties described above are not the only ones facing our company.
+WE MAY BE SUBJECT TO ADDITIONAL RISKS.
+The risks and uncertainties described above are not the only ones facing us.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also adversely affect our business operations.